Daruvu: Critical reception

-The movie met with negative reviews, however praising Ravi Teja's Performance.
+The movie met with negative reviews, however Ravi Teja's Performance received praise.
 Rediff gave a review stating "Daruvu may be lapped up by Ravi Teja fans but others may find it pretty dreary.
 If the tagline 'Sound of Mass' means that it's right for the masses, then it's got that right; a discerning audience won't find anything to cheer about.
 NDTV gave a review stating "Daruvu suffers from gaps in reason and logic.
 As a socio fantasy film, it lives on as a punch line of bad movie jokes.
 Even Ravi Teja's comic timing and Taapsee's simpering can't resurrect a film that has gaping plot holes you could fall into."
 IBN Live gave a review stating "Some people make films for themselves, and some others for juveniles.
 'Daruvu' is a film made for the low brow.
-Even those given to mean enjoyment in an inebriated condition in the most godless hamlet would find this film cheap." greatandhra.com gave a review stating "Overall, this is a film for those who want to see a good act from Ravi Teja but if you are expecting a wholesome entertainer then it will completely disappoint you.
-Muta Mestri + Yama Donga + Yamudiki Mogudu = Daruvu."
-Oneindia Entertainment gave a review stating "Daruvu is just like any other movie of Ravi Teja.
-It looks like an old film narrated in a new way, an old wine in a new bottle of course.
-Like the old wine, which would always be very tasty as many years you keep in a bottle, in the same way Ravi Teja's comedy abilities would always make the audiences happy."
-123telugu.com gave a review stating "Ravi Teja continues to amaze with his incredible energy levels.
-His best performance comes when he portrays the role of the Home Minister with negative shades.
-There is a lot of potential in this fine actor and someone needs to tap that but there is not much he can do when there are a host of other issues with the film.
-Poor graphics, lengthy narration and bad music are glaring problems.
-There are a few good moments in the film, but the key word here is 'few'.
-Watch the movie without any expectations only if you are a Ravi Teja fan."
-SuperGoodMovies.com gave a review stating "If you are looking for Raviteja's film without much logic and story, Daruvu may appeal to you.
-On the entertainment front it fails to deliver the goods."
-Cinegoer.com gave a review stating "Daruvu is a downright delusional film for Ravi Teja fans.
-Clichéd is an over used term for this story, the director takes a couple of plots and dumps it in a blender with the usual consistent Ravi Teja energy and Brahmi syrup that has long passed the expiry date."
+Even those given to mean enjoyment in an inebriated condition in the most godless hamlet would find this film cheap."

 Box office

-The film has completed 50 days on 13 July 2012 in 56 centers.
-The movie was an average at the box-office.
+The film completed 50 days on 13 July 2012 in 56 centers.
+The movie was a semihit at the box-office.